jsynowiec/node-typescript-boilerplate/README.md

 As an alternative to TypeScript, you can try my [Node.js Flow boilerplate][flow-boilerplate].
 It's basically the same but with ES6, async/await, Flow type checking and ESLint.

 ## License
-MIT License.
-See the [LICENSE](https://github.com/jsynowiec/node-typescript-boilerplate/blob/master/LICENSE) file.
+Licensed under the APLv2.
+See the [LICENSE](https://github.com/jsynowiec/node-typescript-boilerplate/blob/master/LICENSE) file for details.

 [dependencies-badge]: https://david-dm.org/jsynowiec/node-typescript-boilerplate/dev-status.svg
 [dependencies]: https://david-dm.org/jsynowiec/node-typescript-boilerplate?type=dev